 How do we get that cost down and why are we so focused on health insurance reform vs health care reform?
 The simple answer is that health insurance reform is the low hanging fruit.
 Usually, low hanging fruit is the easiest to pick and a very large part of the harvest.
 In this case health insurance reform has become so political that very little is happening to take advantage of what can be saved there.

-When we look at other countries nearly every single one of them has a combination of not-for-profit, government managed, and for-profit in their healthcare system.
+When we look at other countries nearly every single one of them has a combination of not-for-profit, government managed, and for-profit in their health insurance system.
 We simply have the most expensive combination.
+Many people do not realize that we have multiple healthcare and health insurance systems in America.

 There are a lot of factors that drive up healthcare costs.
 There are some that have a much larger impact than others and we need to have an understanding about what some of those things are and how they are dealt with in our current system.